On Tilt Trading

 Spot-future parity, also known as cost-of-carry, refers to the theoretical equilibrium between the spot and future prices of an asset.
 This relationship ensures that the futures price reflects the cost of holding the underlying asset until the contract’s expiration date.

 In an efficient market, the spot price and futures price should be closely linked, with arbitrageurs quickly eliminating any discrepancies.
 The parity relationship takes into account various factors such as interest rates, storage costs, and any income generated by the asset (like dividends for stocks or interest for bonds).
 You can trade on future contracts without risking much.
-How?
-PrimeXBT lets you start trading right away without investing a lot of money.
-When you deposit funds and use promo code PRIMEOTT, you’ll immediately get a +7% bonus added to your account.
-This offer helps you trade more effectively and potentially earn more.
-Join PrimeXBT now to start trading with less investment.

 The Formula for Spot-Futures Parity